[Painting: 'Among The Sierra Nevada Mountains', 1868 by Albert Bierstadt]

 Color harmony can (and likely will) help to create a sense of atmosphere.

-achieved a sense of atmosphere by mixing a golden yellow into
+In ‘Shandakan Range’ by Asher Brown Durand (left), the artist achieved a sense of atmosphere by mixing a golden yellow hue into every area of the painting.

 The yellow is most prominent in the foreground.
 Even the shadows carry that same, warm tint.